 Restaurant Operations (HOSP 2360)

-In the kitchen, students assume the role of a manager and produce all menu items, building on the culinary foundations taught in HOSP 2310 Food Production Principles.
+In the kitchen, students assume the role of a manager and produce all menu items, building on the culinary foundations taught in HOSP 1220 Principles of Food Production & Nutrition.
+Students will design nutritious, health-focused menus that meet diverse dietary needs.
+They will also develop skills to prepare and present meals that maintain nutritional integrity while delivering high-quality taste and presentation.
 Instructors ensure students’ safety, all sanitation guidelines and quality of all food and beverage products.
-It is recommended that students take HOSP 1360 and HOSP 2310 prior to taking HOSP 2360.

 Course code: HOSP 2360